AgileRL/AgileRL/docs/evolvable_networks/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In Reinforcement Learning, we often require processing very different types of observations into either actions or values / state-action values.
-In order to make the implementation of evolvable policies, value functions, and more complex networks as seamless as possible, we define the :class:`~agilerl.modules.base.EvolvableNetwork`
+In order to make the implementation of evolvable policies, value functions, and more complex networks as seamless as possible, we define the :class:`~agilerl.networks.base.EvolvableNetwork`
 base class which inherits from :class:`~agilerl.modules.base.EvolvableModule`.
 The diagram below shows the expected structure of a neural network inheriting from this class.

 .. figure:: ../_static/network.png